Tsmith5151/data-science-handbook/docs/_sources/book/databases/distributed.md.txt

 - The true data is kept at the master database, thus writing only occurs there.
 - Reading is only done in the slave.
 - Master is the true data keeper while a slave is a replication of master.
+- If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
 - This architecture serves the purpose of safeguarding site reliability.
 - If a site receives a lot of traffic and the only available database is one master, it will be overloaded with reading and writing requests.